 Weight Loss Can Help

 It is estimated that 63% of osteoarthritis in middle-aged women can be attributed to obesity.
 Current evidence suggests the increased risk of orthopedic ailments is more likely due to direct mechanical stress on the joint rather than metabolic factors.
 Studies following weight loss consistently show sustained improvements in physical function and reduction in pain.
-The major improvement in quality of living in people with the knee, ankle and foot pain supports the hypothesis that obesity causes or aggravates conditions producing these symptoms.
+The major improvement in quality of living in people with knee, ankle, and foot pain supports the hypothesis that obesity causes or aggravates conditions producing these symptoms.
 Data on weight loss as a treatment for osteoarthritis has shown that even small amounts of weight loss have favorable effects.
-Studies show a reduction in weight can slow the progression of knee osteoarthritis.
-Weight loss and exercise lead to improvements in pain, disability and performance in obese elderly people with established knee osteoarthritis.
+Studies show a weight reduction can slow the progression of knee osteoarthritis.
+Weight loss and exercise lead to improvements in pain, disability, and performance in obese older adults with established knee osteoarthritis.

-It is so important to start any type of exercise program.
+It is so important to start any exercise program.
 You should check with your personal physician before starting any cardiovascular conditioning.
-In your program, start slow until your body becomes accustom to the new exercises to prevent soreness.
+In your program, start slow until your body becomes accustomed to the new exercises to prevent soreness.
 Gradually increase the reps or minutes of exercise to your own tolerance.
 Find activities that you enjoy taking part in because you are more likely to stick with a program that you like.
-Find a partner to exercise with and you can both encourage each other to improve and stay motivated.
+Find a partner to exercise with, and you can both encourage each other to improve and stay motivated.
 If you don’t know how to begin, the clinicians at JOI can certainly assist you in getting started.
-Our goal is to have everyone live a healthy and pain free life!
+Our goal is to have everyone live a healthy and pain-free life!

 JOI Physicians continue to offer online new patient appointments.
 This is another option to make it more convenient to make new patient appointments with less phone hold times.
 Follow the link below to select your JOI MD and schedule online.